Enjoying the Great Outdoors: Training Your Dog for Fun

 3.2 Engaging in hide and seek

-Hide and seek is a fun activity that helps strengthen your dog's recall skills and mental stimulation.
+Hide and seek is a fun activity that helps strengthen your dog's recall skills and .
 Start by having someone hold your dog while you hide in a nearby location.
 Call your dog's name and use an excited tone to get them to come and find you.
 When they find you, reward them with treats and praise.
 Reinforce the game by hiding in different spots and gradually increasing the difficulty level.
 This activity not only enhances your dog's training but also strengthens the bond between you and your furry friend.

 3.3 Trying agility exercises